 Additional Contest resources

-Please note that some of these documents were initially designed for in-person contests.
-They are currently being updated for online contests and will be reissued shortly.
+Please note that some of these documents were designed for in-person contests.
+They do not reflect hybrid or online only contest procedures.

 How to be a Great Contest Judge (video of webinar with Ross Mackay, DTM, AS, PID)